Goals, degree structure, and specializations in the Master in Business Administration

 • have in-depth knowledge of business administration—content, theories, and methods. • think strategically. |

-2. Scientific thinking |
+| 2.
+Scientific thinking |

-• can critically reflect on research and conduct it independently. |
+• can critically reflect on research and carry out independent research. |

-3. Analytical skills |
+| 3.
+Analytical skills |

 • understand theories. |

-4. Management skills | • can communicate confidently and effectively (verbally and in writing). • can manage projects efficiently and effectively. • can take on leadership roles. • think entrepreneurially and are capable of founding and managing a company themselves. |
+| 4.
+Management skills | • can communicate confidently and effectively (orally and in writing). • can efficiently and effectively lead projects. • can take on leadership roles. • think entrepreneurially and are equipped to start and run a business. |

-5. Socially responsible behavior | • think and act responsibly, ethically, and sustainably. |
+| 5.
+Socially-responsible decision making | • think and act ethically, responsibly, and sustainably. |

-6. Cosmopolitanism | • successfully engage with different cultures and perspectives in an international context in a respectful manner. • are interculturally competent and fluent in negotiations. |
+| 6.
+Cosmopolitanism | • engage respectfully and successfully with different cultures and perspectives in an international context. • communicate competently and have good negotiation skills in an intercultural context. |

 Structure of the Master's program in Business Administration